lukpwh330/PYRandomSentenseGenerator/README.md

 * Ease of use.
 * Only uses built in python modules.
 * Is still being actively worked on.
 (As of 2019)
+* Example data to play around with (e.g. Harry potter, The Hobbit)

 ## The `Mchain` Class
 `MChain` is the markov chain object n this module and should be used.
 The `MChain` class has an optional argument called `DEPTH`.
 This controls how much the markov chain "looks back".
 Higher values for the `DEPTH` argument means less broken english but more overfitting.
 The `MChain` class has two methods: `init` and `predict`.